buddhist-uni/buddhist-uni.github.io/_content/av/ethical-life_bodhi.md

 minutes: 575
 ---

-A series of seven lectures on Buddhist ethics in the Majjhima Nikaya, covering  MN 46, 57, [135](https://bodhimonastery.org/culakammavibhanga-sutta-majjhima-nikaya-no-135.html){:target="_blank" ga-event-value="0.3"}, 41, 120, 61, and 21.
+A series of seven lectures on Buddhist ethics in the Majjhima Nikāya, covering  MN 46, 57, [135](https://bodhimonastery.org/culakammavibhanga-sutta-majjhima-nikaya-no-135.html){:target="_blank" ga-event-value="0.3"}, 41, 120, 61, and 21.